 Based on these runs with different forcings, we propose that the slow dynamo instability could have been drowned by the stronger initial mean fields when forced with the standard forcing.
-Although the growth rate of the dynamo instability is similar to the kinetically forced cases, and the growing wavenumber of the dynamo instability are the same in both cases, the change of the growth rate as function of the aspect ratio of the box indicates that some key properties of the dynamo instability do change when magnetic forcing is used.
+Although the growth rate of the dynamo instability is similar to the kinetically forced cases, and the wavenumber of the dynamo instability is the same in both cases, the change of the growth rate as a function of the aspect ratio of the box indicates that some key properties of the dynamo instability do change when magnetic forcing is used.
 In the next section we make an attempt to investigate what exactly has changed by measuring the turbulent transport coefficients in the systems with the relevant TFM variant.

 3.2.
+Turbulent Transport Coefficients

-Turbulent transport coefficients 3.2.1.
-Strong shear cases
+3.2.1.
+Cases of Strong Shear

 In this subsection we compare cases of strong shear in kinetically forced FMHD and SMHD, and magneto-kinetically forced SMHD, measured with the appropriate variant of the TFM.
-We choose S=-0.25, which, with the selected amplitude of the forcing, results in the shear number $\mathrm{Sh_K} \approx -1.6$, indicating a strong influence of shear on the system.
+We choose $S = -25/T{\nu}$ , which, with the selected amplitude of the forcing, results in the shear number ShK $\approx -1.6$ , indicating a strong influence of shear on the system.
 This setup closely matches the cases investigated by Squire & Bhattacharjee (2015b).